netdata/netdata/packaging/installer/README.md

 We've received reports from the community about issues with running the `kickstart.sh` script on systems that have both a distribution-installed version of OpenSSL and a manually-installed local version.
-The Agent's installer cannot handle both, and so you must remove one or the other to install the Agent.
+The Agent's installer cannot handle both.

+We recommend you install Netdata with the [static binary](/packaging/installer/methods/kickstart-64.md) to avoid the issue altogether.
+Or, you can manually remove one version of OpenSSL to remove the conflict.

 ### Clang compiler on Linux